mmistakes/minimal-mistakes/.github/ISSUE_TEMPLATE/bug_report.md

 ## Steps to reproduce the behavior

 <!--
-  Describe the steps you took for this problem to come up.
+  Describe the steps you took for this problem to exist.
 Such as: you installed the theme, customized _config.yml, added your own posts, and started up a Jekyll server locally.